This document is intended to help you set up the software development environment for the hardware based on Espressif ESP32.

-You can also find a range of example projects under the examples directory in ESP-IDF.
-These example project directories can be copied in the same way as presented above, to begin your own projects.
+There is a range of example projects in the examples directory in ESP-IDF.
+You can copy any project in the same way as presented above and run it.

-The esp-idf build system does not support spaces in paths to esp-idf or to projects.
+The esp-idf build system does not support spaces in the paths to either esp-idf or to projects.

 cd ~/esp/hello_world make menuconfig

-If previous steps have been done correctly, the following menu will be displayed:
+If the previous steps have been done correctly, the following menu appears: